ScilifelabDataCentre/Anubis/README.md

   - Attached documents (project description, CV,...)
   - Made by user, ownership may be transferred to another user.
   - Submitted or not submitted.
-  - Reviewer relation: TODO
-    - Interest
-    - Conflict-of-interest
-    - Assignment
-    - Responsibility

 - Review
   - A reviewer's comments and scores for a proposal.
   - A review is created by the admin (or chair) for a given submitted proposal and a given reviewer.
-  - Fields; defined in call.
+  - Fields; defined in the call.
-  - Finalized or not finalized.
+  - Finalized or unfinalized.

 - Lists
   - All proposals in a call (also Excel)